CosmicThing2/Mod-Playground/README.md

 ## Adding Custom Mods and Custom Maps

-But but what if I want to add my own stuff to the GUI?
+But what if I want to add my own stuff to the GUI?
 I want to add my own mods and/or maps!

 Yes I hear you, don't panic!
 I'd probably only recommend this inside a LAN based setup though as it can be a bit fiddly and there are easier ways to do it on a home setup!